- 0118 9883340

 Spelling:

-At Grazeley, we follow the Read, Write Inc Spellings scheme from Year 2.
+At Grazeley we follow the Read, Write, Inc spelling scheme in Year 2 and use Purple Mash from Year 3 to Year 6.

 Spelling rules and/or patterns will be explicitly taught in lesson 1 of the week and opportunities to follow up and practise the patterns taught through dots and dashes, Word changers, choose the right word, four in a row, dictation as well as teachers own planned activities will form the basis of the additional three lessons.